Pantene: Marketing and advertising campaigns

 By 1994, following its launch in 55 countries, Pantene was the #1 hair care brand around the world with sales reaching over $1 billion.
 By 1996, it was still leading in 78 countries and by 1998, it was the leading shampoo in 90 countries.
 Pantene was advertised as approved by Swiss Vitamin Institute.

 Currently, Pantene is widely available in much of the world.
-Maudy Ayunda, Priyanka Chopra and Selena Gomez are the current global ambassadors for Pantene.
-Pantene ambassadors for specific countries include Nolwenn Leroy for Pantene France, Anushka Sharma for Pantene India, Urassaya Sperbund for Pantene Thailand,Zhou Xun for Pantene Southeast Asia, Tang Wei for Pantene Southeast Asia, K-pop idols Yuri and Seohyun of Girls' Generation for Pantene Southeast Asia, Gabbi Garcia for Pantene Singapore and Philippines, Ellie Goulding for Pantene Australia, New Zealand and United Kingdom, Farah Ann Abdul Hadi for Pantene Malaysia and Brunei, Maudy Ayunda and Raline Shah for Pantene Indonesia, Tini Stoessel for Pantene Argentina and Latin America (in Latin America it was renamed in PanTini), Gisele Bündchen for Pantene Brazil, Ana Brenda for Pantene Mexico, Stephanie Cayo for Pantene Peru, Evgenia Medvedeva for Pantene Russia and Neslihan Atagül & Demet Özdemir for Pantene Turkey.
-Arashi's Kazunari Ninomiya appears as a stylist for the 2025 campaign in Japan.
+Maudy Ayunda, Priyanka Chopra, Selena Gomez, and Kelsea Ballerini are the current global ambassadors for Pantene.
+Pantene ambassadors for specific countries include Nolwenn Leroy for Pantene France, Anushka Sharma for Pantene India, Urassaya Sperbund for Pantene Thailand,Zhou Xun and Lin Chi-ling for Pantene Southeast Asia, Tang Wei and Liu Yifei for Pantene Southeast Asia, K-pop idols Yuri and Seohyun of Girls' Generation for Pantene Southeast Asia, Gabbi Garcia for Pantene Singapore and Philippines, Ellie Goulding for Pantene Australia, New Zealand and United Kingdom, Farah Ann Abdul Hadi for Pantene Malaysia and Brunei, Maudy Ayunda and Raline Shah for Pantene Indonesia, Tini Stoessel for Pantene Argentina and Latin America (in Latin America it was renamed PanTini), Gisele Bündchen for Pantene Brazil, Ana Brenda for Pantene Mexico, Stephanie Cayo for Pantene Peru, Evgenia Medvedeva for Pantene Russia and Neslihan Atagül & Demet Özdemir for Pantene Turkey.
+Arashi's Kazunari Ninomiya appeared as a stylist for the 2025 campaign in Japan.

 From June 2006 to December 2018, Pantene and the Entertainment Industry Foundation operated the Pantene Beautiful Lengths' charity campaign in the United States, which allowed individuals to donate hair for women who lost their own due to cancer treatment.

-In 2021, during an advertising campaign, the brand featured a young trans girl with her parents, a lesbian couple.
+In 2021, in an advertising campaign, the brand featured a young trans girl with her parents, a lesbian couple.